exasol/pyexasol/docs/BEST_PRACTICES.md

 ## Consider faster JSON-parsing libraries

 PyEXASOL defaults to standard [`json`](https://docs.python.org/3/library/json.html) library for best compatibility.
 It is sufficient for majority of use-cases.
-However, if you are unhappy with HTTP transport and you wish to load large amounts of data using standard fetching, we highly recommend to try faster json-parsing libraries.
+However, if you are unhappy with HTTP transport and you wish to load large amounts of data using standard fetching, we highly recommend trying faster JSON libraries.

 #### json_lib=[`rapidjson`](https://github.com/python-rapidjson/python-rapidjson)
 ```